HTenkanen/mobility-course/source/index.rst

     Each lesson in this course can be turned into an interactive programming session in the browser.
     You can find buttons for activating the python environment using `Binder <https://mybinder.readthedocs.io/en/latest/>`__ at the top of each programming lesson.
-    Students at Finnish higher education institutions are encouraged to use the `CSC notebooks <https://notebooks.csc.fi/>`__ environment.

 Program